The Manufacturers Life Insurance Company Has $570,000 Stock Position in Mplx Lp (NYSE:MPLX)

-The Manufacturers Life Insurance Company trimmed its position in Mplx Lp (NYSE:MPLX – Get Rating) by 2.1% in the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 18,993 shares of the pipeline company’s stock after selling 410 shares during the quarter.
-The Manufacturers Life Insurance Company’s holdings in Mplx were worth $570,000 as of its most recent filing with the Securities and Exchange Commission.
+The Manufacturers Life Insurance Company lowered its stake in shares of Mplx Lp (NYSE:MPLX – Get Rating) by 2.1% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 18,993 shares of the pipeline company’s stock after selling 410 shares during the quarter.
+The Manufacturers Life Insurance Company’s holdings in Mplx were worth $570,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also modified their holdings of the company.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
 Cetera Advisors LLC increased its position in Mplx by 15.0% during the second quarter.
 Cetera Advisors LLC now owns 10,797 shares of the pipeline company’s stock worth $315,000 after acquiring an additional 1,407 shares during the period.
 AE Wealth Management LLC increased its position in Mplx by 106.7% during the second quarter.
 AE Wealth Management LLC now owns 74,355 shares of the pipeline company’s stock worth $2,167,000 after acquiring an additional 38,378 shares during the period.
 US Bancorp DE increased its position in Mplx by 2.8% during the second quarter.
 US Bancorp DE now owns 48,584 shares of the pipeline company’s stock worth $1,417,000 after acquiring an additional 1,342 shares during the period.
 Rockefeller Capital Management L.P. increased its position in Mplx by 11.8% during the third quarter.
 Rockefeller Capital Management L.P. now owns 126,465 shares of the pipeline company’s stock worth $3,795,000 after acquiring an additional 13,318 shares during the period.
-Finally, Adams Asset Advisors LLC increased its position in Mplx by 1.7% during the third quarter.
-Adams Asset Advisors LLC now owns 189,309 shares of the pipeline company’s stock worth $5,681,000 after acquiring an additional 3,077 shares during the period.
-23.62% of the stock is currently owned by institutional investors and hedge funds.
+Finally, Adams Asset Advisors LLC increased its holdings in Mplx by 1.7% in the 3rd quarter.
+Adams Asset Advisors LLC now owns 189,309 shares of the pipeline company’s stock valued at $5,681,000 after buying an additional 3,077 shares during the period.
+Institutional investors own 23.62% of the company’s stock.

 Mplx Stock Performance